 Variable Description Default " <wvs-policy_name>"</wvs-policy_name> Enter the name of a new or existing web vulnerability scan policy.
 The maximum length is 63 characters.
-To display the list of existing policies, enter: edit?
-No default. type {runonce schedule} Select either: • runonce-Run the scan immediately after you complete the policy. • schedule-Run the scan on a schedule.
-Also configure analyzer-policy " <fortianalyzer-policy_name>" on page 91.</fortianalyzer-policy_name> runonce

-Variable Description Default schedule " <wvs-schedule name>"</wvs-schedule Enter the name of an existing web vulnerability scan schedule.
+To display the list of existing policies, enter: edit ?
+No default. type {runonce schedule} select either: runonce-Run the scan immediately after you complete the policy. schedule-Run the scan on a schedule.
+Also configure analyzer-policy "<fortianalyzer-policy_name>" on page 93.</fortianalyzer-policy_name> runonce schedule " <wvs-schedule name>"</wvs-schedule Enter the name of an existing web vulnerability scan schedule.
 The maximum length is 63 characters.
-For details, see wvs schedule on page 613.
+For details, see wvs schedule on page 640.
 To display the list of existing schedules, enter: set schedule?
+No default.

-This setting is applicable only if type {runonce schedule} on page 608 is schedule.
-No default. profile " <wvs-profile_name>"</wvs-profile_name> Enter the name of an existing web vulnerability scan profile.
+Variable Description Default This setting is applicable only if type {runonce schedule} on page 635 is schedule. profile " <wvs-profile_name>"</wvs-profile_name> Enter the name of an existing web vulnerability scan profile.
 The maximum length is 63 characters.
 To display a list of the existing profiles, enter: set profile?
 No default. email " <email-policy_name>"</email-policy_name> Enter the name of an existing email policy.
 When the scan completes, the FortiWeb appliance will send email in the specified format to the email addresses in the policy.
 The maximum length is 63 characters.
-For details, see log email-policy on page 64.
+For details, see log email-policy on page 66.
 To display the list of existing policy, enter: set email?
 No default. report_format {html pdf xml} Select one or more file formats of the report to attach when emailing it. html runtime <count_int></count_int> Not configurable.
 To reset the value to zero, enter: set runtime 0 No default.